neethouse/soundoutput/README.md

 # soundoutput

-**soundoutput** is a command line tool for manipulating the current sound output device on OS X.
+**soundoutput** is a command line tool for switch a sound output device on OS X.

 ## Installation